Jump to Content

 Affordable Housing

-Commends outstanding efforts to improve the availability of quality housing for everyone in your community.
+This award commends outstanding efforts to improve the accessibility of quality housing for everyone in your community.
 Examples include, but are not limited to:

-• Creating mortgage lending programs designed to encourage qualified buyers to become catalysts for change and purchase homes in neighborhoods in need of residential renewal; or
+• Creating mortgage lending programs designed to encourage qualified buyers to become catalysts for change and purchase homes in neighborhoods in need of residential renewal.

-• Hosting homeownership seminars to encourage community members to become responsible homeowners.
+• Hosting homeownership education seminars and counseling sessions to encourage community members to become responsible homeowners and learn to sustain their homes.

 Community and Economic Development

-Applauds banks that think inside and out of the commercial lending box to drive economic growth and revitalization in their communities.
+This award applauds banks that take innovative approaches that drive economic growth and revitalization in their communities.
 Examples include, but are not limited to:

-• Establishing partnerships with stakeholders such as merchants, community groups, residents and property owners to assist in job creation, identification, and training, to attract new businesses to the area, or to build a thriving economic center in the neighborhood;
+• Establishing partnerships with stakeholders such as retailers, community groups, residents and property owners to assist in job creation and training, attract new businesses to the area or build thriving economic centers in neighborhoods.

-• Creating rural lending programs designed to meet the unique lending needs of rural and frontier communities as well as their local economies; or
+• Creating lending programs designed to meet the unique lending needs of rural and frontier communities.

-• Financing community facilities or addressing elements that improve a neighborhood’s quality of life, including access to child care, education, health care, fresh food, physical activity and public safety.
+• Financing community facilities or addressing elements that improve a neighborhood’s quality of life, including access to childcare, education, health care, fresh food, physical activity and/or public safety.

 Financial Education

-• Form a program or partnership with local nonprofits, community centers, or schools to offer age appropriate personal finance presentations and resources;
+• Educational initiatives that build personal finance knowledge and help form programs or partnerships with local non-profits, community centers, faith-based organizations or schools to offer age-appropriate personal finance presentations and resources.

-• Establishing partnerships with stakeholders such as nonprofit organizations, government agencies and other financial partners to promote financial inclusion for unbanked individuals with no or limited credit histories;
+• Establishing partnerships with stakeholders such as non-profit organizations, government agencies and other partners to promote financial inclusion for underbanked individuals or those with no or limited credit histories.

-• Creating innovative, safe, and affordable products to encourage unbanked customers to access mainstream financial institutions.
+• Creating innovative, safe and affordable products to encourage underbanked customers to access mainstream financial institutions.

 Protecting Older Americans

-• Establishing partnerships with stakeholders such as law enforcement, adult protective services, corporations, community-based organizations, and faith-based ministries to protect older Americans from financial abuse;
+• Establishing partnerships with law enforcement, adult protective services, corporations, community-based organizations and faith-based organizations to protect older Americans from financial exploitation.

-• Hosting workshops to educate older Americans, their families, and other community members about the various forms of financial abuse and informing them on the bank’s role in preventing elder financial abuse;
+• Hosting workshops to educate older Americans, their families, and other community members about caregiving or financial exploitation.

-• Creating robust training programs for front-line employees to prevent, detect, and report on elder financial abuse;
+• Creating robust training programs for frontline employees to prevent, detect and report on elder financial exploitation.

-• Developing innovative product features to protect older Americans from financial abuse; or
+• Developing innovative product features to support older customers.

-• Constructing new technological systems to designed to detect and counter elder financial abuse.
+• Constructing new technological systems designed to detect and counter elder financial exploitation.

 Supporting Military Families

-Recognizes bank projects or programs that improve the quality of life for active duty, transitioning and veteran military families.
+This award recognizes bank programs that improve the quality of life for active duty, transitioning and veteran military families.
 Examples include, but are not limited to:

-• Programs or workshops that educate active duty service members, veterans, military spouses and their children about personal finances;
+• Initiatives that educate active-duty service members, veterans, military spouses and/or their children about personal finances.

-• Housing programs, fundraising events and partnerships with organizations that support veteran and activity duty service members; or
+• Housing programs, fundraising events and partnerships with organizations that support veterans and active-duty service members.

-• Programs or workshops that help veterans and/or military spouses start, grow and build small businesses.
+• Projects that help veterans and/or military spouses start, grow and build small businesses.

 Volunteerism

-• Outreach programs in which teams of employees commit to renovating schools, community centers, clubhouses and other facilities to help anchor and sustain life in the community;
+• Programs in which employees commit to renovating schools, community centers, clubhouses and other facilities to help anchor and sustain life in the community.

-• Mentoring programs that match employees’ skills with the needs of underserved or at-risk groups;
+• Mentoring initiatives that match employees’ skills with the needs of underserved or at-risk groups.

-• Develop or participate in practices that protect the environment/sustain natural resources by “going green”; or
+• Develop or participate in practices that protect the environment/sustain natural resources.

 • Provide companionship care or coordinate transportation for community members.